about

 sk

 My research aims to understand structure and variability in the sound systems of human language.
-I am particularly interested in laboratory phonology, sound change, and the mathematics of dynamical systems.
+I am particularly interested in modelling the relationship between brain, body and environment during human speech using the mathematics of dynamical systems.
+This spans a number of topics, including the relationship between high-dimensional phonetic variation and low-dimensional phonology, the role of neural dynamics in phonological organisation, and the processes behind short-term and long-term sound changes.
 The majority of my work investigates speech production using electromagnetic articulography, ultrasound tongue imaging, and computational modelling.

-I have previously done research on the phonetics of bilingualism, language contact, sociophonetic variation, minority languages, and phonetic typology.
+I have previously done research on the phonetics of bilingualism, sociophonetic variation, minority languages, and phonetic typology.

 Current research